Does rock music need saving? Jack White discusses…

 Rock’n’roll music is in desperate need of some ‘wildness’ and an injection of young blood, says Jack White.

 Preparing to release his new album Boarding House Reach in March, White sat down with ‘The Kevin & Bean Show’ to discuss all things music.
-At one point the conversation turned to the lack of guitar bands in the 2018 festival line-ups and White was asked what he things rock ‘n’ roll music is missing in compared to ears gone by, he answered: “Rock’n’roll needs an injection of some new young blood to really just knock everybody dead right now,” he said before discussing the history of the genre.
+At one point the conversation turned to the lack of guitar bands in the 2018 festival line-ups and White was asked what he thinks rock ‘n’ roll music is missing in compared to ears gone by, he answered: “Rock’n’roll needs an injection of some new young blood to really just knock everybody dead right now,” he said before discussing the history of the genre.

 Here’s White’s full response: